LCC-CIT/CS123-CourseMaterials/CS123_GettingStartedGuide.md

 [The Core Rules of Netiquette](http://www.albion.com/netiquette/corerules.html) is a guide to the proper protocol for participating in online classes and writing emails.

-Questions about the course should be posted to the discussion channel on Discord.
-Questions of a more personal nature, such as grades or extensions, should be sent to your instructor via e-mail.
+Questions about the course should be posted to the *discussion* channel on Discord.
+Questions of a more personal nature, such as grades or due date extensions, should be sent to your instructor via e-mail or direct messages.
 E-mails to your instructor or e-mails to another department regarding support issues should include your course number and section.

-All course announcements will be posted by the instructor to Discord General channel.
+All course announcements will be posted by the instructor to Discord *announcements* channel.
 Enable notifications for that channel and watch for them on a daily basis.